kchavez05/boulder-co-health/README.md

 ## Summary
-Overall, the machine learning model can predict the the google rating with ~70% accuracy.
-However, reversing the input and output does not yield a model that can predict any accuratecy.
-This means that the model cannot predict the health inspection score by using the google rating as an input.
+Overall, the machine learning model can predict whether a facility will receive a good or bad Google rating with ~70% accuracy.
+However, reversing the input and output does not yield a model that can make predictions with any level of accuracy.
+This means that the model cannot predict the health inspection score by using the Google rating as an input.

-A second analysis dives into if there are any violation categories in particular which drive a stronger correlation with a lower google rating.
-To get an idea of the number of times the violation was was issued by category comapred to the sum of the inspection score points as a result.
+A second analysis dives into if there are any violation categories in particular which drive a stronger correlation with a lower Google rating.
+To get an idea of the number of times the violation was issued by category compared to the sum of the inspection score points as a result.
 Not all violations are treated equally in terms of final inspection score.

 ![Violation breakdown](Images/violation_categories.png)

 ## Results